-In addition to doing a great deal of highly technical Illustration work for the likes of Varian, Intel, Coherent Technologies, and many others, as well as art for the Sharks, Giants, Raiders, he was sought out by fledgling gaming companies like Broderbund and Mediagenic for the development and execution of video game cover illustrations.
+In addition to doing a great deal of highly technical Illustration work for groups like Varian, Intel, Coherent Technologies, and many others, as well as art for the San Francisco Forty Niners, San Jose Sharks, San Francisco Giants, and the Oakland Raiders, he was sought out by fledgling gaming companies like Broderbund and Mediagenic for the development and execution of video game cover illustrations.

-Early meetings with folks like the Doug Carlston and his brother Gary, of Broderbund fame, working out of a quonset hut on 4th Street, San Rafael, took on a very open feel, where sketching, watching gameplay, developing characters on the fly, and generally enjoying the creative environment led to some memorable collaborations and illustrations for the very early Broderbund products: 'David's Midnight Magic', 'Track Attack', 'Choplifter', 'Drol', 'Spare Change', 'Stellar Shuttle', and 'Sky Blazer' among others.
+Early meetings with Doug Carlston and his brother Gary, of Broderbund fame, working out of a quonset hut on 4th Street, San Rafael, took on a very creative feel.
+Marc sketched, watched beta gameplay, developed characters on the fly, and generally enjoyed the open idea environment encouraged by the Carlstons.
+This led to some memorable collaborations and illustrations for the very early Broderbund products: 'David's Midnight Magic', 'Track Attack', 'Choplifter', 'Drol', 'Spare Change', 'Stellar Shuttle', and 'Sky Blazer' among others.
 This relationship garnered Marc an early entre into the heated and creative world of gaming cover art.

-Marc was called to the halls of Atari to work on an Indy car race game, and would suggest the over the driver's shoulder cockpit view (Mt Fuji in the background) for 'Pole Position', and to Sega's Hayward location for ideas on 'G-Loc', and 'Thunder Force II', rapidly sketching aircraft twisting in aerial combat.
-He was also invited in for the beginning of a wonderful run with SNK, on Sobrante Way in Sunnyvale, for sketches and final art on 'P.O.W.: Prisoner of War', 'Guerrilla War', and 'Ikari III the Rescue'.
+Marc was then called by Atari to create the iconic Galaga art for their Atari 7800 series, and to work on an Indy car race game, where he would suggest the over the driver's shoulder cockpit view (Mt Fuji in the background) for the 'Pole Position II' add-on kit.
+Atari liked the art so much that it was subsequently used widely in posters and advertising.
+Sega Genesis called from its Hayward campus asking for ideas on 'G-Loc', and 'Thunder Force II', as Marc rapidly sketched aircraft twisting in aerial combat.
+He was also invited in for the beginning of a strong run with SNK, on Sobrante Way in Sunnyvale, for sketches and final art on 'P.O.W.: Prisoner of War', 'Guerrilla War', and 'Ikari III the Rescue'.

-It was in these sorts of illustrations that his combat experiences began to come into play in a very visceral way.
-They led to an exciting relationship with Keith Zabalaouie, and Ed Rains, at 360 Pacific.
+It was in these sorts of illustrations that his combat experiences led to strong relationships with Keith Zabalaouie, and Ed Rains, at Three Sixty Pacific.
 The first launch he worked with them on was the very tense and exciting 'Das Boot', where Marc envisioned a fleeing U-Boat slicing through curtains of refracted sunlight under the waves, being attacked with numerous exploding depth charges, while in the dim depths behind them their target plunges in a column of escaping oxygen to it's watery grave.
-It was at 360 that the ideas flew free form as Marc sketched diverging enemies in combat, each thrusting outward from the center, forming a reflection of the V for Victory, and framed the series of illustrations that became 'V for Victory' series: 'Utah Beach', 'Velikye Luki', 'Market Garden', and 'Gold Juno Sword'.
+It was at Three Sixty Pacific that Marc sketched diverging enemies in combat, each thrusting outward from the center, forming a reflection of the V for Victory, and framed the series of illustrations that became 'V for Victory' series: 'Utah Beach', 'Velikye Luki', 'Market Garden', and 'Gold Juno Sword'.
 Marc also designed and executed the 'V for Victory' logo.
 There was also an illustration for 'V for Victory Pacific Campaign' that was never used, as 360 Pacific struggled.
 This team also worked on the Old Dog series based on Dale Brown's novels.

-Marc became involved in early educational series from The Learning Company, right off the Eastern end of the San Mateo Bridge.
-In titles like TLC's 'Operation Neptune', and HESware Education's 'Turtle Toyland Junior', he used his cartooning skills, developing character studies based on the gameplay.
+Marc became involved in early educational series from The Learning Company, on titles like TLC's 'Operation Neptune', and HESware Education's 'Turtle Toyland Junior', he used his cartooning skills, developing character studies based on the gameplay.

-As Mediagenic morphed into Activision, Marc soon found himself working on titles like Karate International's U.S. release 'Chop 'N Drop', and an epic naval battle scene for their 'Ocean Ranger'.
-Calls began to come in from the folks at Electronic Arts, where he enjoyed doing 'Delta Patrol', 'Harley's Humongous Adventure', and others.
-Tengen joined the queue for Marc's services.
+As Mediagenic became Activision, Marc began working on Karate International's U.S. release 'Chop 'N Drop', and an epic naval battle scene for their release of 'Ocean Ranger'.
+Calls came from Electronic Arts, contracting him for 'Delta Patrol', 'Harley's Humongous Adventure' and 'Super Baseball 2020', and others.
+Tengen joined the requests for Marc's services.
 'Vindicators' and 'Blasteroids', and 'Afterburner' followed.
-SST was soon calling with assignments for titles Like 'First Over Germany', 'Overrun!' and 'Storm Across Europe'.
+Strategic Simulations offered assignments for titles Like 'First Over Germany', 'Overrun!' and 'Storm Across Europe'.

-Marc continues to free lance today from his home studio in Orinda, California, storyboarding for major agencies, doing presentation art for clients like Academy studios for The Chicago Field Museum, The Ford Aviation Museum in Dearborn Michigan, The Evergreen Aviation Museum, and The California Academy of Sciences as well as finished illustrations for clients like Clorox, Hidden Valley Ranch, Kingsford Charcoal and many others.
-He is also gathering material to produce a line of prints based on his experiences producing game covers, allowing fans of vintage gaming a chance to see the original art, free of the titles and obstructions, combined with the insets of the sketch and photo processes involved.
+Marc continues to free lance today from his home studio in Orinda, California, storyboarding for major agencies, doing presentation art for clients like Academy Design for The Franklin Institute, The Ford Aviation Museum in Dearborn Michigan, The Evergreen Aviation Museum, and The California Academy of Sciences, and Weldon Exhibits for the National Hot Rod Museum in Pamona , CA., and Museo Papalote Children's Museum in Mexico City, as well as finished illustrations for clients like Clorox, Hidden Valley Ranch, Kingsford Charcoal and many others.
+He is also gathering material to produce a line of prints based on his experiences producing game covers, allowing fans of vintage gaming a chance to see the clean versions of his original gaming art, as it was delivered to his clients.